-The Banking Group, through its subsidiary, WNZOL, has a qualifying interest of 9.5% in WNZCBL and its wholly-owned subsidiary company, WNZCBL.
-The Bank is considered to control both WNZCBHL and WNZCBL based on contractual arrangements in place, and as such both WNZCBHL and WNZCBL are consolidated within the financial statements of the Banking Group.
+3 The Banking Group, through its subsidiary, WNZOL, has a qualifying interest of 9.5% in WNZCBL and its wholly-owned subsidiary company, WNZCBL.
+The Bank is considered to control both WNZCBL and WNZCBL based on contractual arrangements in place, and as such both WNZCBL and WNZCBL are consolidated within the financial statements of the Banking Group.

-The Banking Group, through its subsidiary WNZOL, has a qualifying interest of 9.5% in WNZSHL and its wholly-owned subsidiary companies, WNZSL and WNZSL2.
-The Bank is considered to control WNZSHL, WNZSL and WNZSL2 based on contractual arrangements in place, and as such WNZSHL, WNZSL and WNZSL2 are consolidated within the financial statements of the Banking Group.
+4 The Banking Group, through its subsidiary WNZOL, has a qualifying interest of 9.5% in WNZSHL and its wholly-owned subsidiary company, WNZSL.
+The Bank is considered to control WNZSHL and WNZSL based on contractual arrangements in place, and as such WNZSHL and WNZSL are consolidated within the financial statements of the Banking Group.

-Westpac Term PIE Fund, Westpac Cash PIE Fund and Westpac Notice Saver PIE Fund (collectively referred to as the 'PIE Funds') were established as unit trusts.
+5Westpac Term PIE Fund, Westpac Cash PIE Fund and Westpac Notice Saver PIE Fund (collectively referred to as the 'PIE Funds') were established as unit trusts.
 The PIE Funds are PIEs, where BT Funds Management (NZ) Limited ('BTNZ') (an indirectly wholly-owned subsidiary of the Ultimate Parent Bank) is the manager and issuer.
 The manager has appointed the Bank to perform all customer management and account administration for the PIE Funds.
 The Bank is the PIE Funds' registrar and administration manager.
 The Bank does not hold any units in the PIE Funds, however is considered to control them, and as such the PIE Funds are consolidated in the financial statements of the Banking Group.

-Other than disclosed above, there have been no changes in the ownership percentages since 30 September 2021.
+Other than as disclosed above, there have been no changes in the ownership percentages since 30 September 2022.